danirus/django-comments-xtd/docs/index.rst

 .. note::

-    This documentation represents the current version of django-comments-xtd.
+    This documentation represents the current version, v2.6.2, of django-comments-xtd.
 For old versions of the documentation:

     * v2.5.1: https://django-comments-xtd.readthedocs.io/en/2.5.1/
     * v2.4.3: https://django-comments-xtd.readthedocs.io/en/2.4.3/